inner-outer-space/de-zoomcamp-2024/2_workflow_orchestration/readme.md

 <br>

 ## Parameterized Execution
-This module will cover loading datasets dependent on a parameter.
-The execution of the pipeline will be dependent on some variable being supplied to the DAG.
+This module will cover loading partial datasets or loading datasets dependent on a parameter.
+The execution of the DAG or pipeline is dependent on a variable being supplied to the DAG.
 Mage has many different types of variables (run time, global etc).

-In this example, we will look at run time variables.
-We are going to use the taxi data set and show how you can create a job for each day that the job is being run.
+In this example, we will use the taxi data set and create a different file for each day that the job is being run.
 This is useful if you want to write to output files on a daily basis.

-If you right click a pipeline, you can clone it.

-Clone the load_to_gcp pipeline.
+Note: This particular example can also be done using Pyarrow

+`Step 1` Right click on the load_to_gcs pipeline and clone it
 Note: Blocks are global.
 Any edits made to blocks in this pipeline, will be reflected anywhere they are used.

+'Step 2` Delete the
 We can access keywords

 ## Backfills